Concrete5 — A NextGen Open Source CMS

 To name a few, Joomla and Drupal are amongst the most popular CMSes.
-In fact, WordPress (primarily a blogging platform) also crosses boundaries of being ONLY a blogging platform, which certainly has got many powerful features for being considered as a CMS.
+In fact, WordPress (primarily a blogging platform) also crosses boundaries of being ONLY a blogging platform, which certainly has got a lot to do with its plugin architecture.

 - Dynamic generation of the web content with an optimized database, considering the speed and load on the server.